HL7-DaVinci/CRD/SetupGuideForMacOS.md

 Wait until you see the server is running at 91% and there is no more console output before proceeding to [Start test-ehr]().

 > Optional.
-Verify CRD is running:
+Verify CRD is running with the following links.
 >
 > - http://localhost:8090 should show you a valid web page.
 > - http://localhost:8090/data should reveal a few rule sets with names such as "Hospital Beds" and "Non Emergency Ambulance Transportation."